Admitted Students

 PRIDE INVITATIONAL INFORMATION

-PRIDE Invitational will be held Thursday, April 18; Friday, April 19; or Monday, April 22, 2024.
+PRIDE Invitational will be held Friday, April 11, 2025.

 For event information, visit your CHOOSE DUKE!
 PORTAL HERE.

 Questions?
-Email Bucky Holmes, Assistant Director.
+EMAIL BUCKY HOLMES, Assistant Director.
 Phone: 919-684-0249

 Visitor Accommodation Requests: Duke University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing accommodations in order to participate in our virtual events, please contact Idella Hackett at UNDERGRAD-ADMISSIONS@DUKE.EDU or 919-684-3214 in advance of your participation.